joyent/conch-api/docs/modules/Conch::Plugin::Rollbar.md

 Mojo plugin to send exceptions to [Rollbar](https://rollbar.com)

+# HOOKS

+## before\_render

+Sends exceptions to Rollbar.

 # HELPERS

 ## send\_exception\_to\_rollbar

-Asynchronously send exception details to Rollbar if 'rollbar\_access\_token' is configured.
+Asynchronously send exception details to Rollbar (if `rollbar_access_token` is configured).
 Returns a unique uuid suitable for logging, to correlate with the Rollbar entry thus created.

 # LICENSING